 We all scream for keto ice cream!
 This no-churn strawberry ice cream recipe is an easy way to stay cool this summer.
 Low carb and sugar-free, it takes only 5 ingredients and 20 minutes to make.

-Place the strawberries and 1/4 of the sweetener in a blender or food processor.
+Place the strawberries and the BochaSweet in a blender or food processor.
 Blend until almost pureed but some chunks still remain.

 In a large bowl, whisk together the sour cream, vanilla extract, and strawberry mixture until thoroughly combined.

-In another large bowl, whip the cream with the remaining 1/4 cup sweetener until it holds stiff peaks.
+In another large bowl, whip the cream with the powdered Swerve until it holds stiff peaks.
 Gently fold the whipped cream into the strawberry mixture until just a few streaks remain.

 Transfer to an airtight container and freeze until firm, at least 6 hours.